-SELF DEVELOPMENT COURSES
+M.Ed.
+SEMESTER IV SELF DEVELOPMENT COURSES

-COURSE CODE SDC3.b
+SDC3.b

-COURSE TITLE PRACTICES PROMOTING ECO- FRIENDLINESS
+PRACTICES PROMOTING ECO- FRIENDLINESS

-CREDITS - 1 DURATION IN HOURS - 16 Hrs
+DURATION IN HOURS - 16 Hrs

-Semester - IV Marks - 25
+Marks - 25

 This course will focus on the development of eco-friendly practices of the students with a specific aim to incorporate an eco-friendly sustainable lifestyle.
-It will help students to identify the various eco-friendly practices that are relevant in the society and to evolve their own practices which will ensure a sustainable development.
+It will help students identify the various eco-friendly practices that are relevant in the society and to evolve their own practices which will ensure a sustainable development.